CHOIR: A Chatbot-mediated Organizational Memory Leveraging Communication in University Research Labs: Field Study

 \subsection{Participants and Recruitment}

 We recruited university research lab directors through our social media and from formative study participants who expressed interest in the field study.
-Four lab directors initially agreed to participate; however, one later declined full deployment due to concerns about potential human-subject data leakage caused by human error.
-Upon confirmation from the director, we advertised the study in their slack worksapce and recruited the students from the lab, endorsed by the lab director.
-In total, four research laboratories participated in the user study, comprising 21 participants: three lab directors and 18 students.
+Four research laboratories participated in the user study, comprising 22 participants: four lab directors and 18 students.
+Upon confirmation from each director, we advertised the study in their Slack workspace and recruited students from the lab, endorsed by the lab director.
 We refer to each unit and participant based on the labels as specified in \autoref{tab:participants}.
-Since our study was conducted in the Summer of 2025, each lab had remote incoming graduate students joining during this period, allowing us to observe newcomer experiences.
+The one-month deployment was conducted during the Summer of 2025, a transitional academic period when each lab had remote incoming graduate students joining.
+This timing allowed us to observe how CHOIR supports early-stage onboarding and knowledge exchange when new members have many initial questions.

-All participants provided informed consent for interviews, system usage monitoring, and interaction log collection.
-The study was approved by our institution’s IRB.
-As compensation, lab directors received \$40 and students received \$20 upon completing the interviews.